Aravinda89/Project-Portfolio/README.md

   ![14 11 2024_20 13 41_REC-ezgif com-video-to-gif-converter(1)](https://github.com/user-attachments/assets/9e95f954-321a-488c-962f-05987671a263)
 ---

+**Targeted Social Media Marketing Campaign**

+Finding the perfect tea can be overwhelming with so many options available.
+Consumers often struggle to find teas that match their taste preferences, health goals, and emotional needs, making the process frustrating and time-consuming.
+This chatbot simplifies tea selection by recommending the perfect tea for you from over 100 types.
+It provides personalized suggestions based on your individual preferences, helping you find the ideal tea with ease.

+* Start with a dataset containing contact details (e.g., phone numbers, emails, addresses, age).
+* Identify a target audience based on geographic location and demographics.
+* Clean and analyze the data to focus on the relevant audience.
+* Extract contact details (phone numbers, emails) for the selected group.
+* Use a bulk SMS API to send personalized messages and emails to the targeted audience.

+Tools: Python, Data Cleaning & Analysis, SMS API.
+---

 **Fine-Tuning Stable Diffusion for Personalized Image Generation**

 Engineered prompts and utilized stable diffusion techniques to fine-tune the model for generating personalized images.